The Surprising Truth About Non-Alcoholic Beer and Your Health

 In recent times, non-alcoholic beer has become really popular, especially among health-conscious young folks and those looking for alcohol-free options.
 NielsenIQ’s data shows that non-alcoholic beer sales in the U.S. have gone up by a whopping 32%, surpassing regular alcoholic beverages’ growth.

-sales of non-alcoholic beer in the us have shot up by 32 percent, radically outstripping the growth of real booze, according to new data from the surveyors at nielseniq
+Sales of non-alcoholic beer in the US have shot up by 32 percent, radically outstripping the growth of real booze, according to new data from the surveyors at NielsenIQ

 What the Study Revealed